TL-4319/OmniLRS/README.md

 ## TO DOs:
 - [ ] Fix jitter in OmniLRSv2 (might not be fixable - unrealistic during stationary phases.
 Non-issue if rover is moving)
 - [ ] Add Blickfeld Cube lidar to RTXLidar to VIPER asset
-- [ ] Add imu to VIPER asset
+- [x] Add imu to VIPER asset
-- [ ] Add OV2311 optical camera to VIPER asset
+- [x] Add CMV4000 optical camera to VIPER asset to emulate NavCam
 - [ ] Add better nav light to VIPER asset

 ## Directory Structure